CODHES | The International Conference on Digital Humanities and Environmental Sustainability (CODHES)

 The International Conference on Digital Humanities and Environmental Sustainability (CoDHES)

 Digital Humanities and Environmental Sustainability is an interdisciplinary field that merges technology with humanistic inquiry to explore, interpret, and preserve cultural heritage in innovative ways.
-The Conference on Digital Humanities and Environmental Sustainability (CoDHES-2025) "Sustainability in the Digital Age: Rethinking Humanities, Digitalization, and the Environment" invites scholars, researchers, and practitioners worldwide to examine how digital technologies influence our understanding of the past and shape our environmental and cultural future.
+The Conference on Digital Humanities and Environmental Sustainability (CoDHES-2026) "Collaborative Digital Humanities: Bridging Local Knowledge and Global Goals" invites scholars, researchers, and practitioners worldwide to examine how digital technologies influence our understanding of the past and shape our environmental and cultural future.

 We welcome submissions on diverse topics, including digital storytelling, spatial computing, data visualization, cultural preservation, technology implication to human life, and computational linguistics, fostering collaboration and discovery in a world transformed by Digital Humanities and Environmental Sustainability.